timseed/Astro_CCD_Scope_Compare/Readme.md

 None of these things effect the **expected** image size when using a focal length of X, with a Sensor size of Y.

 I do not disagree the items listed previously will generally improve the image quality - but they will not effect the size of the expected data capture area.

+# What does not work?

+Very wide (<300mm) and very large width Cameras cause an internal error if the amount of sky > 9.6 degrees.

+You will get an error message of **✖ Sorry.
+Field of View too large to compute**

+The Sony IMX455 chip is (currently) the only sensor that causes this issue, if used on something like an SV555.

+So this would fail

+    python Astro_CCD_Scope.py -c imx455 -s SV555 -t Quick

+But this will work

+    python Astro_CCD_Scope.py -c imx455 -s ASKAR71F -t Quick

+Becuase the scope has a longer focal length, which despite a massive sensor, makes the FOV (field of view) within bounds (phew!).

 # Thanks